Niranjan2121k/Health-Insurance-claim-Analysis/Insurance_Data_Warehouse_Analytics.md

 ORDER BY total_premium DESC;
 ```

-*Note: This query requires database access to execute and return results.*

 ## Key Takeaways

 1. **Product Performance**: Group policies generate the highest average claims ($5,459.74) but also show the highest cancellation rates (35.43%)